Right Turn Only

 What’s This All About?

-Rob Weychert is circumnavigating the United States of America in his luxurious 1994 Toyota Corolla throughout the month of May, 2008.
+Rob Weychert circumnavigated the United States of America in his luxurious 1994 Toyota Corolla during the month of May, 2008.
 His adventures are chronicled here.
-Keep track of Rob by subscribing to the RSS feed.

 The Story So Far